 Courtney McCall Plourde enjoys working with children, adolescents, families and couples on a range of difficulties including anxiety, depression, ADHD, mood regulation, behavioral management, trauma, social communication difficulties, and relational difficulties.
 Courtney is Nationally and State certified in TF-CBT (Trauma-Focused Cognitive Behavioral Therapy), an evidence based treatment model implemented with children and caregivers impacted by trauma.
-Courtney has worked with children and families in the area for the past four years and is working towards becoming an AAMFT Approved Supervisor.
+Courtney has worked with children and families in the area for the past four years and is an AAMFT Approved Supervisor.
 She is the primary supervisor, with Jean, of interns in the office from local Marriage and Family Therapy masters programs.
 Courtney received her B.A in Psychology with a Minor in Classical Studies from the University of Colorado and her M.S. in Human Development and Family Studies with a Concentration in Marriage and Family Therapy from the University of Rhode Island.
 She is a member of the American Association for Marital and Family Therapy (AAMFT) and the Rhode Island chapter (RIAMFT).